psurply/ReGAL/README.md

 ## Reverse engineering locked PAL/GAL

-Another aspect of this project consists in facilitate the reproduction of locked PAL devices.
+Another aspect of this project consists in facilitating the reproduction of locked PAL devices.
 When the fuse map is not readable anymore using the standard programming method, one alternative consists in dumping the truth tables by probing the outputs of the device when applying all the possibles input combinations.

-Obliviously, this method is limited to devices implementing combinational logic (PAL working in registered mode are out-of-scope for this proof-of-concept).
+Obviously, this method is limited to devices implementing combinational logic (PAL working in registered mode are out-of-scope for this proof-of-concept).